sonocotta/esp32-audio-dock/README.md

 | **Use a group of speakers for multi-room setup** <br/><br/> In the MA settings > Players create a new group player and add as many Eparagus players as you need.
 Use that group speaker to get a synced audio | ![image](https://github.com/sonocotta/esparagus-media-center/assets/5459747/b371fb08-c900-451f-a1c9-35e25c8ae73b)

 </details>

+As of mid-2025 work is ongoing ([1](https://github.com/c-MM/esphome-snapclient/), [2](https://github.com/esphome/esphome/pull/8350)) to add snapcast component to ESPHome.
+This is based on the [original implementation](https://github.com/CarlosDerSeher/snapclient) done by CarlosDerSeher.
+This has the benefit of enabling all the DAC features implemented by the ESPHome driver.
+As soon as it is ready, I will add ESPHome configs that implement it.

 ## Squeezelite-ESP32